cferdinandi/vanilla-js-academy/content/teams.md

 ## Your 100% Money-Back Guarantee &#128176;

 Don’t put off giving your team the training they need!
-If you’re not 100% satisfied with the Vanilla JS Academy, let me know during the first four weeks of the program and I’ll give you a full refund.
+If you’re not 100% satisfied with the Vanilla JS Academy, let me know during the first two weeks of the program and I’ll give you a full refund.

 {{<about-me>}}